 - When you want to remove the fabric, simply wetting it should be enough to allow it to be pulled away from the wall.

 Heavier fabrics may need to be applied by an expert.
 The main reason for this is that they cannot be starched over as it will ruin the material and they will require a strong fixing method.
-To finish off the edges these fabrics often require a decorative edging to hide fixings.
-This is usually a strip of fabric which has been sewn.
+To finish off the edges these fabrics often require decorative edging to hide fixings.
+This is usually a strip of fabric that has been sewn.
 It gives the effect of the wall covering having been sewn to the wall.